-The Medical Device Regulations for Distributors will come into force mid-May 2021 (after being postponed by 1 year due to Covid-19).
+The Medical Device Regulations for Distributors came into force in mid-May 2021 (after being postponed by 1 year due to Covid-19).
 Through this regulation, the European Union has streamlined the various fragments of regulations of directives and regulations that previously existing.
 The idea behind this regulation is to define the level of standard for the quality and safety that is required for medical devices to be made available for sale in Europe.

 A distributor refers to any company, natural or legal person in the supply chain, other than the manufacturer and importer (anyone who places a device from a third country on the Union market), that makes a device available on the market, up until the point of putting the product into service.

 The activities of a distributor, for the purpose of this regulation include:

 - holding of medical devices

 Any product which combines a medicinal product or a substance and a medical device are regulated under this regulation.
 Should a device have both a medical and non-medical function, it should fulfil both the requirements of devices with and without an intended medical purpose.

 the definition of a distributor which is “A natural or legal person in the supply chain, other then the manufacturer of the importer that makes a device available on the market, up until the point of putting into service”